-The results indicate that manmade structures, particularly marinas, modify the oxygen availability in marine environments, and in the most extreme cases, push oxygen levels below the tolerance of the species that could live there, particularly native species.
-Environments with high water flow provide almost exclusively normoxic microsites with low spatial and temporal variation in oxygen levels.
-On the other hand, low flow environments exhibit high variation in oxygen levels in both space and time.
+We find that manmade structures, particularly marinas, cause reductions in local availability of oxygen in marine environments, and in some cases, push oxygen levels below the tolerance of the species that could live there, particularly native species.
+Environments with higher water flow provide almost exclusively normoxic microsites with low spatial and temporal variation in oxygen levels.
+On the other hand, low flow environments show higher variation in oxygen levels in both space and time.
 Flat species have greater tolerance to hypoxic conditions than erect species, a result that echoes previous studies in warm water sessile marine invertebrate communities (Ferguson et al. 2013).
-Most importantly, we found that invasive species can tolerate lower oxygen levels than native species – invasive species could maintain normal metabolic rates at oxygen levels that were half those of native species.
-Based on the C50%VO2values reported here, we calculated that in some sites, up to xxx% of the habitat is physiologically stressful for native species.
+Most importantly, we found that invasive species can tolerate lower oxygen levels than native species – invasive species could maintain a VO2max/2 at oxygen levels that were ~2-fold lower than those of native species.
+Based on the C50%VO2values reported here, we calculated that in some sites, up to 30% of the habitat is physiologically stressful for native species.

-Previous studies have record broad scale reductions in oxygen levels in low flow marinas (Stammerjohn et al. 1991), but few have explored oxygen levels at the scales that are likely to be relevant to organisms.
-The results are likely to slightly overestimate oxygen availability in the field.
+Previous studies have recorded broad scale reductions in oxygen levels in low flow marinas (Stammerjohn et al. 1991), but few have explored oxygen levels at the scales that are likely to be relevant to organisms.
+Our approach is likely to slightly overestimate oxygen availability in the field.
 We measured oxygen during daylight hours and in regions that were exposed to ambient light.
-Oxygenation of the boundary layer from photosynthesis by micro-phyto-benthos will therefore increase local oxygen levels during the day relative to those same areas at night (for analogous effects in tide pools, coral reefs and low flow systems see (Kinsey and Kinsey 1967, Osinga et al. 1999, Nilsson and Ostlund-Nilsson 2004, Dodds et al. 2007).
+Oxygenation of the boundary layer from photosynthesis by micro-phyto-benthos will therefore increase local oxygen levels during the day relative to those same areas at night (for analogous effects in tide pools, coral reefs and other low flow systems see (Kinsey and Kinsey 1967, Osinga et al. 1999, Nilsson and Ostlund-Nilsson 2004, Dodds et al. 2007).
 We found generally higher estimates of oxygen availability in Port Phillip Bay relative to a similar study in a marina in subtropical Australia (Ferguson et al. 2013).
 The subtropical site had similar or higher flow rates than the sites we measured, so differences in flow are unlikely to explain difference in oxygen.
-We suspect that the higher temperature at the subtropical site (25 °C there versus 19 °C during my study) increased the metabolic demands of the local community, leading to lower oxygen levels overall.
+We suspect that the higher temperature at the subtropical site (25 °C there versus 19 °C during our study) increased the metabolic demands of the local community, leading to lower oxygen levels overall.
 An important next step would be to determine whether oxygen availability covaries with seasonal changes in temperature at the study sites of this study.
-Interestingly, even with differences in mean oxygen availability at the subtropical site and St Kilda site, we find a similar percentage of habitat is predicted to physiologically stressful to that found in the previous study.
+Interestingly, even with differences in mean oxygen availability at the subtropical site and St Kilda site, we find a similar percentage of habitat is predicted to physiologically stressful to that found in the previous study (Ferguson et al. 2013).

 The C50%VO2values reported here are similar to CCO2 values found for other sessile marine organisms and fishes (Nilsson and Ostlund-Nilsson 2004, Ferguson et al. 2013).
 Therefore, we believe the reported C50%VO2values to provide a fairly good indication of hypoxia resistance.
 The functional groups measured here may be considered hypoxia tolerant, as they were able to withstand oxygen levels under around 1.8 mg l-1, ~ 25 % air saturation at 19 °C. Flat organisms, however, were able to withstand more extreme hypoxic conditions, and overall had lower C50%VO2values than erect species.
 Flat species are prone to live in low oxygen environments, as the boundary layers where they live are highly likely to be oxygen depleted (Shashar et al. 1993, Ferguson et al. 2013).
 On the other hand, at least the adult stages of erect species may not need to adapt to extreme hypoxic environments, as they can grow beyond the limits of the boundary layer and access more oxygenated water.